sidekiq/sidekiq/Upgrading.md

   will need to update their error gem version to the latest to pull in Sidekiq support.
 Sidekiq will not provide explicit support for these services so as to not play favorites with any particular error service.
-* Ruby 1.9 is no longer officially supported.
-Sidekiq's official support policy is to support the current and previous major releases of Ruby and Rails.
-As of February 2014, that's Ruby 2.1, Ruby 2.0, Rails 4.0 and Rails 3.2.
-I will consider PRs to fix issues found by users.
+* MRI 1.9 is no longer officially supported.
+Sidekiq's official support policy is to support the current and previous major releases of MRI and Rails.
+As of February 2014, that's MRI 2.1, MRI 2.0, JRuby 1.7, Rails 4.0 and Rails 3.2.
+I will consider PRs to fix issues found by users for other platforms/versions.

 ## Error Service Providers